karlqueckfeldt/foliole/README.md

 ### Installation

-Install the library in your project using `npm install foliole` and import `foliole/main.css` wherever is suitable for your project.
+Install the library in your project using `npm install foliole` and import `foliole/main.css` wherever suitable for your project.

 ## Site

-The site is put together using the Svelte framework, more specifically SvelteKit.
+The site is put together using SvelteKit.
 It in turn uses the Foliole component library for all the styling.
 The source code for the site can be found inside the `src` folder.